gauravb-77/ecommerce/README.md

 - User registration and authentication (sign up, login, logout)
 - Product catalog with categories and search functionality
 - Add products to shopping cart
-- Order processing and checkout with payment integration
+- Order processing and checkout (payment integration can be added)
 - Admin panel for managing products, categories, and orders
 - Responsive design